cabreraleon/cabreraleon.github.io/index.md

 I am completing my last semester of the iCAN program this Summer 2022, where I am researching topics in robotics and motion planning at the Parasol Laboratory at the Thomas M. Siebel Center, located in the UIUC campus.
 I will be funded by the DREAM program during my research experience.
 My advisor is Dr. Nancy M. Amato, the Head of the UIUC Department of CS and a truly inspiring woman.
 My interests are in applied-motion planning fields such as video games and graphic animation.

-My Parasol Laboratory Biography: [Ana ELissa Cabrera](https://parasollab.web.illinois.edu/people/aec4/)
+My Parasol Laboratory Biography: [Ana Elissa Cabrera](https://parasollab.web.illinois.edu/people/aec4/)

 ## About My Advisor